anoadragon453/matrix-doc/proposals/xxxx-decentralising-media-through-cids.md

-# MSCNaN: Decentralising Media through CIDs
+# MSCNaN: Decentralising media through CIDs
 <sup>Authored by Jan Christian Grünhage and Andrew Morgan</sup>

 Currently, the Media API is less decentralised than most other aspects of